Jacobjeevan/Reddit-Gild-Predictor/docs/Plan.md

   - Since the data is from 'r/gaming', some relevant topics would include pc games, console games.
 Interesting qn to ask: Do comments about pc gaming receive more upvotes?
 What about console games?
 For the future, collect original thread data as well (as of the time of adding this, scraping has ended).
   - Semi supervised approach; topic modeling to extract thread topic and build a model to classify the threads solely based on thread data.
 Build another model with concatenated data of thread attributes and comment attributes (use thread id to associate comments in one thread).

-- Normalize the numerical for a better model (Note: Standardization might be a better approach since comments with gildings are outliers due to their rarity).
+- Normalize the numerical features for a better model (Note: Standardization might be a better approach since comments with gildings are outliers due to their rarity).
 - Since each level of guilding (none -> silver -> gold) is better than the other, a model with ordinal targets might be more appropriate.
 Try another model with one hot encoded targets.

+- Initial scraping was completed on 4/17.
+As expected, the dataset was heavily imbalanced (out of ~500k comments, there were only ~550 gilded comments).
+Several approaches can be taken to address the imbalance:
+  - Continue scraping (We rewrote the python script to continue scraping (possibly get more gilded comments).
+  - Oversample/undersample, SMOTE techniques since there's a high imbalance between gilded comments and non-gilded ones, even more so than we expected.
+Ex: ~600 gilded for ~500k non-gilded comments.
+Hence we decided to continue scraping in the hopes of collecting bit more data.